kaBeech/tensort/README.md

 A Tensor is a tuple with two elements: Register and Memory.

 Memory is the second element in a Tensor tuple.
 It is a list of Bytes or other Tensors.
-Technically, Memory is a tensor field, but it seems less confusing to just call it Memory and talk about it in terms of being a list.
 The length of this Memory list is equal to the Bytesize.

 A Register is the first element in a Tensor tuple.
 It is a list of Records, each of which has an Address pointing to an element in its Tensor's Memory